PoinT GOResearch

 IMU Data Analysis and Interpretation

 Traditional measurement only records distance, but 800Hz IMU sensors extract richer data.
-Core metrics measured by PoinT GO include (1) release velocity (m/s), (2) release angle, (3) peak acceleration, (4) asymmetry index of the acceleration-time curve, and (5) left-right asymmetry (when trunk rotation is involved).
+Core metrics measured by PoinT GO include (1) release velocity (m/s), (2) release angle, (3) peak acceleration, (4) asymmetry index of the acceleration-time curve, and (5) left-right asymmetry when trunk rotation is involved.
+Each metric tells a distinct story about the athlete's kinetic chain function and cannot be inferred reliably from distance alone.

 The relationship between release velocity and distance follows the projectile motion formula d = v²sin(2θ)/g.
-Two athletes achieving the same 8m distance, one with 6.5m/s release velocity at 45° angle and another with 7.5m/s at 35°, exhibit very different athletic profiles.
-The latter possesses greater explosive power but inefficient throwing technique.
+Two athletes achieving the same 8m distance — one with 6.5m/s release velocity at a 45° angle and another with 7.5m/s at 35° — exhibit very different athletic profiles.
+The second athlete possesses greater raw explosive power but a suboptimal release angle, meaning their physical capacity is under-expressed in the distance score.
+Without IMU data, the coach would prescribe the same training correction to both athletes despite fundamentally different underlying deficits.

 Hermassi et al. (2019) studied 24 handball players with IMU-based medicine ball throw analysis, reporting that release velocity coefficient of variation was 3.2% compared to 5.8% for distance.
-This indicates IMU measurements provide more reliable true capacity indicators since they're less affected by environmental factors (wind, floor friction).
-Combined with rotational power measurement, comprehensive power profiling becomes possible.
+IMU measurements therefore provide more reliable indicators of true explosive capacity because they are less affected by environmental variables such as surface grip and air resistance.
+The acceleration-time curve shape also provides kinetic chain sequencing data: a smooth, progressive acceleration curve from legs through hips through trunk to arms indicates optimal proximal-to-distal sequencing, while a flat or interrupted curve reveals a break in the energy transfer chain.
+Combined with rotational power measurement, comprehensive full-body power profiling becomes possible within a single 15-minute testing session.

 Digitize Medicine Ball Testing with PoinT GO